Poly B Replacement in North Saanich, BC

 Poly B fails from chemical degradation when exposed to chlorinated water, which is the primary concern in municipal systems.
 North Saanich homes on private wells don't have chlorine exposure, but well water can carry minerals and fluctuating pH levels that stress Poly B fittings and connections differently.
 The pipe itself is also aging mechanically regardless of water source.
 If your Dean Park or rural North Saanich home has Poly B and your insurer is flagging it, the replacement requirement applies regardless of your water source.

 Cost depends on home size, the number of fixtures, how accessible the original Poly B runs are, the number of stories, and how much drywall needs to be opened.
 Dean Park's larger estate homes with extensive pipe runs typically fall at the higher end of the residential range.
-We provide a fixed written quote after a thorough on-site assessment — no hourly billing surprises and no change orders for standard scope.
-Financing is available through Financeit at 0% interest.
-Call (778) 265-6446 to book a free North Saanich Poly B inspection.
+Our licensed plumbers cover the Peninsula every day ā Dean Park estate homes, Deep Cove, and the marine-proximity corrosion at Curteis Point are familiar work for our team.
+Financeit covers whole-home repipes at 0% so an insurance deadline doesn't pile cost on top of pressure.

 Related Services for North Saanich Homeowners